jmf-nyu/miap_diglit/docs/wget.md

 Allows the urls to be extracted from an external file such as a .txt file, however each URL must be line-delineated.

 ## Output
-The `wget` command has a variety of error codes that can be outputted to a text file if used with `O`.
+The `wget` command has a variety of error codes that can be outputted to a text file if used with `-O`.
 These include:
 0
 No problems occurred.